 If you suspect that your EBT card has been used by someone without your permission, please follow these steps immediately:

-Click the “Report an EBT Fraud” button on the top right-hand corner of the screen and follow the instructions to complete and submit the form online.
+Click the “Report EBT Stolen Benefits” button on the top right-hand corner of the screen and follow the instructions to complete and submit the form online.
 If you are not able to submit the form online, you may submit a paper application in-person at your nearest Local Department of Social Services.

-No, you do not have to file a police report to be eligible for the replacement of your stolen EBT benefits.
-However, we encourage you to file a police report because it may help our department and law enforcement officials find and prosecute the theft from your EBT card.
+No, you do not have to file a police report to be eligible for the reimbursement of your stolen EBT benefits.
+However, we encourage you to file a police report because it may help our department and law enforcement officials find and prosecute the thieves who have stolen benefits from your EBT card.

-Anyone who believes that food and/or cash benefits were stolen from their EBT card is encouraged to request the replacement of stolen benefits using our EBT Fraud Attestation Claim form.
-However, benefits stolen by someone who you willingly gave your card and PIN to will not be replaced.
+Anyone who believes that food and/or cash benefits were stolen from their EBT card is encouraged to request reimbursement of stolen benefits using our EBT Stolen Benefits Attestation Claim form.
+DHS will make an eligibility decision based on the circumstances surrounding the incident.

-Use the EBT Fraud Attestation Claim form to report the theft of your benefits.
+Use the EBT Stolen Benefits Attestation Claim form to report the theft of your benefits.
 If you choose to file a police report, the information will be reported to DHS.
 This information will also be used by the Maryland Office of the Inspector General to investigate your claim.

 If you have already ordered a replacement EBT card, your replacement benefits will go on the new EBT card.
 If not, please follow the steps below to order a new EBT card: